Organizing resources

 Key organization-level RBAC permissions and their respective purposes are below.

-- Manage private registry: Grants the Platform Team the ability to publish and delete providers and/or modules in the organization's private registry(opens in new tab).
-Normally, these permissions are only available to organization owners.
+- Manage private registry: Grants the platform team the ability to publish and delete providers and modules in the organization's private registry(opens in new tab).
+These permissions are only available to organization owners.

-As you review the permissions above, it becomes clear that many of them are not required for typical users.
+As you review the preceding permissions, it becomes clear that many of them are not required for typical users.
 Therefore, we recommend granting these organization-wide permissions to a select group of your team members, reserving them for the most senior members on your team and restricting access for members of the development team.
 This approach helps prevent unintended modifications or disruptions to your organization's configuration.

 Setting up organization-level access

-Because of the broad elevated privileges that the owners team has, we recommend limiting membership to a very small group of trusted users (i.e. the HCP Terraform Platform Team), and create additional teams as needed to manage areas of the organization as necessary.
-For example, the Security Team may need to manage policies.
+Because of the broad elevated privileges that the owners team has, we recommend limiting membership to a small group of trusted users (that is, the HCP Terraform platform team).
+Create additional teams as needed to manage areas of the organization as necessary.
+For example, the security team may need to manage policies.
 We would generally recommend automating everything.

 You may need to make adjustments to this model based on the breakdown of roles and responsibilities in your organization.
 If you do, update this matrix based on your context and make sure you update your HCP Terraform deployment documentation managed by the CCoE.